 1. Contact Information:

-1 – 3 sentences giving a broad overview of your background, years of experience as a Business Analyst, the industries you have worked in, and the types of projects you have worked on.
+1 – 3 sentences giving a broad overview of your background, years of experience in the industry, the types of testing you have done (manual or automated), and the type of software you are familiar with testing.

 - Gathering intelligence from executives and stakeholders about current and future projects

 - Partnering with IT directors to make sure each project is attainable given their current workload